bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 | [Enumerated type](https://en.wikipedia.org/wiki/Enumerated_type)                                                        | [Categorical variable](https://en.wikipedia.org/wiki/Categorical_variable)                                                                                          |
 | [List](https://en.wikipedia.org/wiki/List_(abstract_data_type)), [Array](https://en.wikipedia.org/wiki/Array_data_type) | [Random vector](https://en.wikipedia.org/wiki/Multivariate_random_variable)                                                                                         |

 Why is important to keep this in mind?
-How you can programatically access, perform functions or statistics on these data types – whether in programming code or in statistical methods – depends on what **type** of data you are dealing with.
+How you can programmatically access, perform functions or statistics on these data types – whether in programming code or in statistical methods – depends on what **type** of data you are dealing with.
 For example: